Ercanar/bachelor-thesis/Thesis.typ

 === Feedback separation and arctic amplification
 The runs that will be analyzed are launched from the same initial state.
-They include every possible combination of 1xCO2 with feedbacks either locked, imposed or free;
+They include every possible combination of 1x$"CO"_2$ with feedbacks either locked, imposed or free;
-the same also applies for 2xCO2.
+the same also applies for 2x$"CO"_2$.
 The naming scheme consists of chained expressions which describe the state of the feedbacks.
-For example `X1-A0-V1-C2` refers to the run where CO2 is pre-industrial (`X1`), albedo feedback is enabled and free (`A0`), water vapor feedback is imposed or locked to CTRL (`V1`) and cloud feedback is imposed or locked to 2xCO2 (`C2`).
+For example `X1-A0-V1-C2` refers to the run where $"CO"_2$ is pre-industrial (`X1`), albedo feedback is enabled and free (`A0`), water vapor feedback is imposed or locked to CTRL (`V1`) and cloud feedback is imposed or locked to 2x$"CO"_2$ (`C2`).
 For more information on which runs were done, use @feedback_runs in the appendix.

+#pagebreak()
 = Results <results>
 The results were obtained using Python scripts to analyze the output of the model.
 #figure(
   image("img/some-runs.svg", width: 97%),
-  caption: [Some distinct runs are plotted with surface temperature in °C over time in years.]
+  caption: [The image contains different graphs which are plotted with global yearly mean surface temperate in °C over time in years.
+            The non-altered runs, i.e. 340 ppm and 680 ppm $"CO"_2$ runs, are plotted with thicker lines, as they represent the control runs.
+The spinup is also shown.
+            The other runs are hand picked (dashed lines) from all of the different runs to not make the image too crowded, but still display the differences within the ensemble.
+            One can clearly see a split within the hand picked runs.
+            The runs with `V2` within their name follow the curvature 2x$"CO"_2$ control run, while the other five runs follow the 1x$"CO"_2$ control run.]
+)
+#figure(
+  image("img/balkendiagrammgeneratorpythonskriptdingskramsoutputdatei.svg", width: 100%),
+  caption: [
+    The different values of the temperature contributions and sums are shown.
+    The red bar represents the climate sensitivity, the dark red bar the sum of the different feedback contributions.
+    In order, the next four bars show the temperature feedback, the albedo feedback, the water vapor feedback, and the cloud feedback.
+    The last six bars show the values obtained by the locking of feedbacks, leading to albedo, cloud and water vapor values as well as the different possible sums of those.
+    The values over/under the bars are the values or averages of the bars.
+    The x axis displays which $Delta T_i$ is shown.
+    For the $Delta T_i$ one can see the 8 different values that were extracted from the raw data.
+    One can see that the vapor feedback is by far the main contributor to the climate sensitivity within the MSCM.
+    The values are taken from @feedback_runs and @feedback_locked.]
 )